 How Long Do I Have to File a Premises Liability Lawsuit After an Accident in Florida?

-Under Florida law, you have four years to file a personal injury claim or lawsuit.
-The four-year clock starts running on the date of your accident.
+Under Florida law, you have two years to file a personal injury claim or lawsuit based on negligence.
+The two-year clock starts running on the date of your accident.
 If you were injured on public property, you’ll have even less time to take legal action.
+But you could have more time in certain cases.

 To recover damages in connection with the loss of a loved one, you’ll have just two years to file a wrongful death lawsuit.